-Note: Be aware that if you use the same database (in production) for a staging slot, you could unintentionally upgrade the Episerver-database-version when deploying new code to it.
+Caution: If you use the same database (in production) for a staging slot, you could unintentionally upgrade the Episerver-database-version when deploying new code to it.
 The Episerver-database-version would then be out of sync with the Episerver-code-version running in production, causing an error in production.

 Exceeding the instance limit

 During a scale-up or a system upgrade, environments may temporarily be doubled, causing the instance limit to be exceeded.
 If this happens, an information notification appears in the edit view of the site.
 The front-end part will still be functional, and the operation of the site will not be interrupted.
 The notification disappears when the number of running instances reach an approved level.
 The message is also displayed if the communication to the Episerver back-end is lost.

 Switching between production and developer licenses

 When updating your developer environment and restoring a database on a production database, you may receive a notification stating that you do not have an active license.
 This is most likely due to the production database being activated on a production license, whereas you are using a developer license in your development environment.
 The solution is to manually reactivate the license.